syJSdev/hiring-frontend-engineer/README.md

 ## Deadline & Submission

 You have a week to complete this assignment.
 It shouldn't take that long, but we're giving you enough time to get familiar with the project.

-To begin your work, you should fork this repo.
+To begin your work, you should download this repository as a ZIP and create a new public repository.
 When you're ready to submit, share the repo with us and provide instructions to run your assignment.

+_Note:_ **Do not fork this project**.

 ## Scoring Rubric